ADGEfficiency/teaching-monolith/linear-programming/README.md

 - knowing the tricks that are needed for your particular business problem (I've discovered most of mine from 1990's energy engineering papers),
 - google `linear programming tricks` if you are interested.

+The mathematics of linear programming solvers is not covered here - if you are interested, the [Simplex Method](https://en.wikipedia.org/wiki/Simplex_algorithm) is a good place to start.
+It is perhaps interesting to note that Simplex is iterative :)

 ## What is linear programming?